GIRA/PhysicalBits/docs/README.md

 (Smalltalk at: #Uzi) perform: #defaultDirectory: with: git.
 ```

-You can open the tools by evaluating:
+Once the script has finished installing everything, you can open the control panel by evaluating:
 ```smalltalk
 UziProtocolMorph new openInHand.
 ```

+All the web tools are written in plain html and javascript.
+You'll find the source code in here: [/web](/web).

-## Dependencies
+### Dependencies

-UziParser is built using [PetitParser](http://scg.unibe.ch/research/helvetia/petitparser).
+UziParser is built using [PetitParser](http://scg.unibe.ch/research/helvetia/petitparser) by Lukas Renggli.
-UziServer uses the [REST package](https://github.com/RichoM/REST), which in turn uses [WebClient](http://www.squeaksource.com/WebClient/).
+UziServer uses the [REST package](https://github.com/RichoM/REST), which in turn uses [WebClient](http://www.squeaksource.com/WebClient/) by Andreas Raab.
 The above script should take care of loading everything but if you find any problem, please let me know.

 ## Description of the language